JakubNemecekHub/dnsr/README.md

 - [ ] Check how to encode domain name ending with ".".
 See [Root domain on Wikipedia](https://en.wikipedia.org/wiki/Root_name_server#Root_domain).
 - [ ] Finish the [Step 4](https://codingchallenges.fyi/challenges/challenge-dns-resolver/#step-4) of the challenge.
 Cannot send the UDP packet to the root name server at all.
-- [ ] Probe the number of RRs in a response in a query for "www.seznam.cz".
+- [X] Probe the number of RRs in a response in a query for "www.seznam.cz".
 There seem to be two RRs.
 Query for "www.google.cz" returns ANCOUNT of 1.
 Query for "rust-lang.org" returns ANCOUNT of 4!
-- [ ] Handle labels in data in the `get_rdata` function.
+- [ ] Handle labels in data in the `get_ip` function.
 It can only handle a pointer in the NAME field of an RR.
+- [ ] Possibility: create `net::Ipv4Addr` object instead of string?